Sanmopre/evolution-sim/readme.md

 # How to use
 To build simply tun the build.sh script, this will build the docker image and the to run the application run the run.sh script.

+# Things to add to the template

+Unit Testing Framework Gtest

+Dependency Management vcpkg or conan (maybe)

+Documentation Doxygen